FaceTime with My 19-Year-Old Self

 19: Mmm, so what’s stopping you?

 38: If EVERYONE has this magic tool and the cost of creation effectively goes to zero, how do you build something that’s differentiated?
-Not to mention that most things you build for yourself are likely on the roadmap of the bigger AI labs.

 19: I’ve never stopped to consider that anyone could build a Facebook app.
 That hasn’t stopped me.

 19: But didn’t you just say it costs you almost nothing to build it?
 So why does it matter if it’s not relevant tomorrow?
-Or that nobody will use it?

 38: No, you don’t understand.
 All distribution now happens through algorithmic feeds…